osmosis-labs/osmosis/networks/osmosis-1/upgrades/v17/testnet/guide.md

 go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@v1.0.0
 ```

-After this, you must make the necessary folders for cosmosvisor in your
+After this, you must make the necessary folders for cosmovisor in your
 daemon home directory (\~/.osmosisd).

 ``` {.sh}